Withdrawals and penalties

 Penalties for late withdrawal from courses or units

-- Withdrawal dates for local (domestic) students
+- Withdrawal dates and refund amounts for local (domestic) students

-- Withdrawal dates for continuing international students
+- Withdrawal dates and refund amounts for continuing international students

 Students who do not follow University procedures and timelines for fees, library borrowing, loans etc. will have encumbrances placed on their enrolment.